November 6, 2025

 In simple terms, Infill is the internal structure of the print.
 It can be completely hollow or fully filled with material or anything in between depending on the requirement of the final product properties.
 Normally, FDM prints are typically printed with 20% infill density.

-Open source slicing softwares like Cura and Slic3r offer varied types of infill patterns which offer better strength even in low density prints.
+Slicing software like Simplify3D, Cura, Slic3r and others offer varied types of infill patterns which offer better strength even in low density prints.
 Honeycomb is the most popular pattern which offers a good strength to the prints.

 J